Giskard-AI/giskard/docs/open_source/scan/scan_llm/index.md

 * <mark style="color:red;">**`Mandatory parameters`**</mark>
     * `model`: A prediction function that takes a `pandas.DataFrame` as input and returns a string.
     * `model_type`: The type of model, either `regression`, `classification` or `text_generation`.
-    * `description`: A detailed description of what the model does, this is used to generate prompts during the scan.
+    * `description`: A detailed description of what the model does, this is used to generate prompts to test during the scan.

 * <mark style="color:red;">**`Optional parameters`**</mark>
     * `name`: Give a name to the wrapped model to identify it in metadata.